-For example, PageLinkHandler.get\identifier returns the string "page", indicating that any rich text tags with should be handled by it.
+For example, PageLinkHandler.identifier is set to the string "page", indicating that any rich text tags with should be handled by it.

 expand\db\attributes (attrs)

 Required.
 The expand\db\attributes method is expected to take a dictionary of attributes from a database rich text tag (<embed> for EmbedHandler) and use it to generate valid frontend HTML.